apache/bigtop/bigtop-packages/src/charm/kafka/layer-kafka/README.md

 # Deploying

-A working Juju installation is assumed to be present.
+This charm requires Juju 2.0 or greater.
 If Juju is not yet set up, please follow the [getting-started][] instructions prior to deploying this charm.

 Kafka requires the Zookeeper distributed coordination service.
 Deploy and relate them as follows: